Let’s demystify Oregon trusts

 One basic distinction among trusts is the designation of revocable or irrevocable.

-An irrevocable trust is one that cannot be revoked once the property is transferred into the trust itself.
+An irrevocable trust cannot be revoked once the property is transferred into the trust itself.
 Nobody, not even the trustmaker, can change the terms.
 Each of these types of trusts has their place, depending on your financial goals and your estate plan.

-A different type of trust may be right for you
+Different types of Oregon trusts may be right for you

 Revocable or irrevocable trusts are the most common kinds of trust.
 However, other, more specific types of trusts include: